 - Do not accept an open title!
-Make sure the seller’s name and information is the same as on the title.
+Make sure the seller’s name and information are the same as on the title.
 An open title is a title signed by the motorcycle owner who is not the seller.
-For instance, Harry Seller is selling a motorcycle which has a title showing the owner to be John Owner.
-You are purchasing the motorcycle from Harry and giving the money to Harry but Harry purchased the motorcycle from John.
-Harry is reselling the motorcycle to you but never obtained a title in Harry’s name.
+For instance, Harry Seller is selling a motorcycle with a title showing the owner as John Owner.
+You are purchasing the motorcycle from Harry and giving the money to Harry, but Harry purchased the motorcycle from John.
+Harry is reselling the motorcycle to you but never changed the title from John’s name to Harry’s.

 - Do not accept a photocopy of the title.

-- Do not agree to receive the title at a later date, as can be seen in this horror story.
+- Never agree to receive the title at a later date.

-- Make sure that the VIN on the title is the same as on registration, the motorcycle, and the lien release if there is one.
+- Make sure that the VIN on the title is the same as on the registration, the motorcycle, and the lien release, if there is one.

 - Examine the VIN on the motorcycle to see if it has been removed or altered.